 Beyond this, you’ll need a neutral-flavored oil to sear the pork chops — like Wesson Pure Canola Oil.
 Its light and delicate taste makes it the perfect cooking oil for all of your favorite holiday dishes!

 Did you know that canola oil is known as the world’s healthiest cooking oil?
 It contains the least amount of saturated fat out of any common edible oils on the market.
 We’re talking 0 grams of trans fat and cholesterol free, which makes it ideal for grilling, frying, baking, and more.
 Pick up Wesson Pure Canola Oil on the Walmart website or at Walmart store near you in the cooking oil section.

-Optional: You might want to grab some caraway seed, but it’s definitely not a requirement for the recipe.
-We enjoy the texture and unique flavor it adds, but if you don’t care for it, you can totally skip.
+Optional: You might want to also grab some caraway seed, but it’s definitely not a requirement for the recipe.
+We enjoy the texture and unique flavor it adds, but if you don’t care for it, you can totally skip it.
 Also, some sauerkrauts already contain caraway seed, so be sure to check the ingredients.